wayne391/symbolic-music-datasets/README.md

     - *duration*
     - *dislikes*

 Due to the copyright consideration, the full crawled data would not be included in this repository.
-Hence, there is only
+Hence, only few sample files are exhibited.

 ## Codes

- - requirements.py
+ - requirements.txt
  - theorytab_crawler.py
  - youtube_crawler.py
  - theorytab_parser.ipynb